Staff Profiles

 - Address: (office) Armstrong Building, room 1.20

 I am an historian of nineteenth and twentieth century China.
 My first book examined inter-group violence in nineteenth- and early twentieth-century upland southwest China.
 My new research is about teachers within the party-state in China and Taiwan.
-I have also led a project to translate Mao Haijian's The Qing Empire and the Opium War: Collapse of the Heavenly Dynasty (Tianchao de bengkui), the most widely-read Chinese account of the First Opium War, into English.
+I have also led a project to translate Mao Haijian's The Qing Empire and the Opium War: Collapse of the Heavenly Dynasty (Tianchao de bengkui) into English.
+This is one of the most significant pieces of twentieth-century Chinese historical scholarship, and the most comprehensive history of the Opium War ever written.

 I grew up and was educated in New Zealand, where I did my BA in history at Otago University, and my PhD at Victoria University of Wellington.
 Between 2004 and 2008, I lived in China where I taught English in Xinjiang, Sichuan, and Jiangsu, and studied Chinese in Xichang College (Sichuan).
 Between 2011 and 2013, I lived in Taiwan, where I was a postdoctoral fellow at Academia Sinica.
 Many of the questions in my research and teaching relate to issues that seemed important in those contexts, or emerged from thinking comparatively about the different places I have lived.
 These include the question of how comparable colonial processes are in different parts of the world, and also why societies become wealthier, poorer, and more (or less) egalitarian.